Restaurants in Barcelona

 Serving creative vegetarian cuisine, with dishes from all over the world and a keen eye for presentation, Amaltea is a well-known and frequented Barcelona vegetarian eatery.
 The décor is stylish but down to earth, ensuring that all the limelight is afforded to the colourful dishes of food that emerge out of the kitchen.
 For lunch there is a choice of four starters, mains and various house desserts with a fixed menu.
 Open for lunch Monday to Saturday and dinners on Friday and Saturday evenings.

 Telephone: +34 934 548 613

 This very trendy tapas hot spot dishes out extraordinary treats under the creative direction of Carles Abellan.
-Unusual food combinations are frothed, seared and caramelised until they compliment one another.
-The dishes are more of a tasting experience than a full meal but enough of them can add up to an eclectic way to try local cuisine.
+Unusual food combinations are frothed, seared and caramelised until they complement one another.
+The dishes are more of a tasting experience than a full meal but enough of them can easily add up to a full stomach, and an eclectic way to try local cuisine.